-Our expert explains the stages of colon cancer, treatment approach and the survival chances of the cancer patient.
+Our expert explains the stages of colon cancer, approach to cancer treatment and the survival chances of the cancer patient.

-Stage 1: This is the early stage of the colon cancer, which indicates that the cancer is confined inside the colon.
+This is the early stage of colon cancer, which indicates that the cancer is confined inside the colon.
 In this stage, the cancerous cells grown into the layers of the colon, known as mucosa and submucosa.

-Stage 2: In stage 2, the cells start to move out of the colon and migrate to other areas within the colon.
+In stage 2, the cells start to move out of the colon and migrate to other areas within the colon.
 It is further classified into 2A, 2B and 2C, based on how far the cancerous cells have spread.
 In stage 2A, the cells usually reach the outer layers of the colon, whereas, in stage 2B, the cancerous cells spread past the outer layer of the colon to membranes that hold the abdominal organs.
 In stage 2C, the cancer might have moved to the nearby organs or structures.
-Here’s how to read your medical test report: Cancer screening blood tests.

 Just like the treatment, the chances of survival for people with colon cancer is dependent on the stage of the colon cancer, grade, age and overall health of the person.
 Grading of cancer is nothing but determining how healthy the cells look under the microscope.
 The higher the grade, the more abnormal the cells look and lower the prognosis.
 Whereas, low-grade cancer grows slowly and has a better prognosis.
 In general, the chances of survival is 50% for every patient for 5 years.
 However, depending upon the stages, it varies.
 For a person with stage 1 colon cancer, the survival chances are 90% for 5 years; stage 2 is 80 – 83%, stage 3 is 60%, and stage 4 is 11% for 5 years.
 Hence, the chances of survival decrease from stage 1 to stage 4 of colon cancer.